Projecting the 10 Biggest NBA Free-Agent Contracts This Offseason

 Now this one is tricky.

-"The [New Orleans] Pelicans have broached internally the idea of offering [DeMarcus] Cousins a two- or three-year deal at less than the max, per sources familiar with the discussions," ESPN.com's Zach Lowe reported back in April.
+"The [New Orleans] Pelicans have broached internally the idea of offering [DeMarcus] Cousins a two- or three-year deal at less than the max, per sources familiar with the discussions," ESPN.com's Zach Lowe reported in April.
 "I would not expect that to go over well with Cousins' camp.
 But the Pelicans have the dual leverage of winning without Cousins and a tepid market for him."

-During the early portion of the 2017-18 campaign, DeMarcus Cousins earning anything less than a full-length max contract seemed unfathomable.
+During the early portion of the 2017-18 campaign, Cousins earning anything less than a full-length max contract seemed unfathomable.
 But then came the Achilles rupture that ended his season prematurely.
-The Pelicans went on to make the playoffs without him, driven largely by the unabashed excellence of Anthony Davis and Jrue Holiday, while Cousins was forced to rehab an injury that has proved devastating to the careers of many before him.
+The Pelicans made the playoffs without him, driven largely by the unabashed excellence of Anthony Davis and Jrue Holiday, while Cousins was forced to rehab an injury that has proved devastating to the careers of many before him.

 Now, the market for his services is questionable, even if we look past the perceived baggage that has plagued him throughout his NBA tenure—attitude concerns, consistent failures to get past the regular season, etc.